BenjaminKyamanywa/playground/ground_notes/javascript_notes.md

 // Initializer: Variable usually set as a number that's incremented  everytime the loop runs.
 Known as counter variable.
 // Condition: Expression that defines when a loop should stop running that features a comparison expression to see if exit condition is met.
 // Final expression: Exaluated when the loop goes through full evaluation, it's either an incrementer or decrementor to the counter variable that brings it closer to where the condition isn't true.
+// Curly braces contain our code that runs each time the loop iterates.

 for (initializer; condition ; final exression) {
   // logic